leonid-shevtsov/ClickableUrls_SublimeText/README.md

 ## Summary

-*(The URLs are not clickable literally, but openable with a key combination.
-Close enough!)*

 This plugin underlines URLs in Sublime Text 2, and lets you open them with a keystroke (`Cmd+Option+Enter` by default).

 After you put the cursor over an URL, you can either hit `Cmd+Option+Enter` (`Ctrl+Alt+Enter` on Windows & Linux), or select "Open URL under cursor" from the Command Palette.
 Instead of selecting an auto detected URL, you can select any block of text and it will also open in a browser as a URL.

+If you actually want to use a mouse+key combination to open URLs, you'll have to part with one of the selection modes (likely the Option-selection, which is rectangular block selection and is not used very often).
+See [this issue](https://github.com/leonid-shevtsov/ClickableUrls_SublimeText2/issues/2) for details and examples on how to do it.
+Unfortunately Sublime Text's API is not flexible with mouse bindings.

 There is also an "Open all URLs" command, which opens all URLs found in the current document.

-**Behavior warning.** This plugin doesn't really let you *click* on a URL, and won't, until Sublime Text provides a civilized API for handling mouse clicks.

 **Performance warning.** The plugin is automatically disabled if the document has more than 200 URLs, in order to avoid a massive performance hit.